kurijlj/DSA_Playground/c_code/src/leetcode_exercises/find_middle_node/README.md

 ## Description

-The `find_middle_node()` method aims to determine the index of the middle node within a linked list.
+The `find_middle_node()` function aims to determine the index of the middle node within a linked list.
 It employs the slow and fast pointer technique, ensuring optimal performance.

 ## Features